 For students who have health insurance through the University, registering to vote will not affect your coverage.
 Voter registration is also not a factor for car insurance.

-Click here for the "50-State Student Voting Guide" from the Brennan Center for Justice to learn more about specific state laws and rules around voting in the 2012 Election.
+Click here: "50-State Student Voting Guide" from the Brennan Center for Justice to learn more about specific state laws and rules around voting in the 2016 Election.